 Iridian Spectral Technologies offers advanced thin film optical filter technology for telecom, spectroscopic instrumentation and lasers, as well as biophotonics, micro-optics, and aerospace applications.

 Optical filters play a key part in providing wavelength selections in earth-observation systems, but they provide a unique challenge in space-based applications.
-At Photonics West 2017, Jason Palidwar with Iridian Spectral talked to us about some of those challenges, and how his organization has addressed them.
+Jason Palidwar with Iridian Spectral talked to us about some of those challenges, and how his organization has addressed them.

 Jason Palidwar with Iridian Spectral Technologies spent some time with us on the last day of SPIE’s 2016 DCS exhibition to talk about the challenges encountered in the mid-wave spectrum and how his company has worked around them.